 - Don’t be late.

 Comedy venues sell tickets for shows to their guests.
 As you buy one, make sure you know when the show will begin and don’t be late.
+Especially if you want to catch the joke of the day.

 If you are, you risk becoming a subject of the comedian’s jokes, which could be more embarrassing than funny.
 This is a common reaction from performers, as arriving late also interferes with the rest of the audience’s enjoyment of the show.